 While most Boston Catholic churches will be observing Christmas with a midnight mass on Christmas Eve, the most iconic local cathedrals will offer particularly spectacular services.
 Boston has an enormous Catholic community, and its cathedrals are among the most spectacular on the East Coast.

 The mother church of the Archdiocese of Boston, the Cathedral of the Holy Cross, is a great option.
-The largest church in New England normally seats 2,000 people, though they are operating at a lower capacity in 2020 to ensure social distancing.
-Also, reservations for mass must be made online, and parishioners are required to wear masks to attend.
+The largest church in New England seats 2,000, and reservations for mass and concerts can easily made online.

 There’s also the Christmas Eve Festival Eucharist at nearby Trinity Church.
 Though not the biggest church in Boston, it is renowned for being one of the most beautiful, so be sure to arrive well before the 11 PM start time to ensure there will be room for you and your family.
 This popular annual event will feature music from the Trinity choirs with a choral & organ prelude.